DanielsSim/site/notes_reviews/markets_theory_and_application.md

 ### C) Price negotiations via auctions

 A friend of mine works in a car company.
 A few years ago, they needed a relatively complex component for a series of new engines.
-The new engines wouldn't work without that component, but it was twice as expensive as the previous technology and only a very limited number of companies were potential suppliers.
-In the end, they had two suppliers as potential candidates, but didn't want to give the full volume to one of them (splitting the deal and having an alternative if one company has quality or supply chain issues sounded like a good deal).
+The new engines required it to work, but it was twice as expensive as the previous technology and only a very limited number of companies were potential suppliers.
+In the end, they had two suppliers as potential candidates, but didn't want to give the full volume to one of them (splitting the total volume and having an alternative if one company has quality or supply chain issues sounded like a good deal).
 So how do you split the price and volume?

 They ended up doing a bidding tournament: They had both companies on site in separate meeting rooms and presented each one a list of offered prices for different engine variants.
 If they were willing to provide the volume for engine A at, say 52$ per piece, but not the volumes for engines B, C and D (each at other prices due to technical differences), they would get that volume.
 The rest of the volumes would then be offered to the second supplier at slightly increased prices (who was very well aware that parts of the total volume were already taken); the variants the second company didn't choose again got their prices raised and were offered back to the first supplier.